 Treatment for the undescended testicle can be undertaken any time after 6-9 months of age.
 Hormonal treatment for an undescended testicle may be considered, but the success rate is below 10% when retractile testicles are excluded from the treatment groups.
 Hormonal therapy is contraindicated in children with a clinically apparent hernia.
 The surgical treatment for an undescended testicle is called an orchiopexy.
 Palpable undescended testicles are found through a small inguinal skin incision.
 Most undescended testes are associated with a hernia that must be repaired.
 After the hernia is repaired and we have obtained adequate length of the spermatic cord (blood supply to the testis), the testicle is tunneled into the scrotum where a small pouch is made for the testicle through a small scrotal incision.
 This operation requires general anaesthesia but is performed in an out-patient setting.

 Nonpalpable undescended testicles require surgical exploration, since there is no reliable x-ray imaging study that can prove the absence of a testicle.
+And this is done by diagnostic laparoscopy, where in a small cut is made in the abdomen and telescope is inserted to identify the presence or absence of testis in the abdomen.
+If testis is found further steps are done to mobilize the testis to bring it to the scrotum.
 Some boys will be found to have very small abnormal gonads which will be removed.
 The procedure is called orchiectomy.
 Most of these children probably had torsion or twisting of the testis on its blood supply prior to birth that led to the small testis.
 When a boy is left with a single functioning testis we may recommend anchoring it to minimize chances of losing it to torsion later in life.

 Urinary frequency is a common problem seen in the paediatric urology clinic.
 Frequency of urination can have many causes.
 The initial testing performed is a urinalysis to exclude urine infection and diabetes.